CS Disco, Inc. (“Company” “Us” or “We”) respects your privacy and is committed to protecting it through our compliance with this policy.

 We also collect and store anonymous general information about the use of our websites and software, such as which software features our Customers use most frequently, and which services our Customers access the most.
 We use only aggregated data for this purpose, which de-identifies any individual Customer or visitor to our site.
 This information helps us determine what is most beneficial for our users and how we can continually create a better overall software and services experience.
 We may use this general and aggregated anonymous information and share it with our business partners so that they too may understand how our site is used.

 You have the rights with respect to the Sensitive Personal Data we receive from our Customers including the right to access, delete, amend, and correct your Sensitive Personal Data.
 If you wish to access, correct, amend, or delete your Sensitive Personal Data provided by a Customer to DISCO, you may contact us as described below.
 Similarly, if you wish to limit the use or sharing of your Sensitive Personal Data, you should contact us as described below.
-Any requests to obtain your opt-in consent where the Privacy Shield requires, including disclosure of your Sensitive Personal Data to third parties, or before your Sensitive Personal Data is used for a different purpose than for which it was provided to DISCO by the Customer or for which you later authorized, should be directed to us as described below.
+Any requests to obtain your opt-in consent where the DPF requires, including disclosure of your Sensitive Personal Data to third parties, or before your Sensitive Personal Data is used for a different purpose than for which it was provided to DISCO by a Customer or for which you later authorized, should be directed to us as described below.

 CS Disco, Inc.